-We acknowledge the Tasmanian Aboriginal people are the Traditional Owners of the land we live and work on.
-We respect and value the strong physical and spiritual links Aboriginal people have with country and acknowledge their custodianship of the islands that make up Tasmania for over 1,600 generations (over 40,000 years).
+We acknowledge the Tasmanian Aboriginal peoples are the Traditional Owners of the land that we live and work on.
+We respect and value the strong physical and spiritual links Aboriginal peoples have with Country and acknowledge their custodianship of the islands that make up Tasmania for over 1,600 generations (over 40,000 years).

-Many of the patterns we see in the region’s natural landscapes have been shaped by Aboriginal water, coast, marine and land-use practices (especially the use of fire), and the region contains globally significant living cultural landscapes.
-European settlement has resulted in considerable injustice for Aboriginal people, and the introduction of European land management practices has impacted on natural and cultural assets and has left a legacy that we are all working to improve today.
+The northern Tasmanian region contains globally significant living cultural landscapes.
+Aboriginal water, coast, marine and land-use practices (especially the use of fire) have shaped many of the patterns we see in the region’s natural landscapes.
+European settlement has resulted in considerable injustices for Aboriginal peoples, and the introduction of European land management practices has impacted both natural and cultural assets.
+This impact has left a legacy that we are all working to improve today.

-There is a need to increase consideration of Aboriginal cultural heritage and knowledge in natural resource management, and to develop better understanding of the cultural, environmental, social and economic dimensions of the region’s natural resources from the perspective of Aboriginal people.
+NRM North acknowledges the need to increase consideration of Aboriginal cultural heritage and knowledge in natural resource management, and to develop a better understanding of the cultural, environmental, social and economic dimensions of the region’s natural resources from the perspective of Aboriginal peoples.